-5: Integrated Vegetation Management and Justification for Herbicide Use
+5: Justification for Herbicide Use

 The primary purpose of electric utility rights-of-way is the safe and reliable delivery of electricity to the Company's customers through our transmission and distribution lines.
 The Company's rights-of-way traverse the heavily forested landscape of central Massachusetts.
 Reliable delivery requires the Company to maintain vegetation on both cross-country and roadside rights-of-way.
 This vegetation maintenance must be conducted in compliance with environmental laws and regulations.
-In Central Massachusetts these regulations are aimed primarily at protecting public shade trees along roads, wetlands, water supplies and endangered species.
+The goal of these laws and regulations is to protect public shade trees along roads, wetlands, water supplies, and endangered species.
 Effects on human health, both the public and utility workers, are also a goal of federal, state and local laws.
 The use of herbicides requires compliance with pesticide regulations as well.